DarkMelchiah/Graph2014/README.md

 Graph2014
 =========

-Small and simple algorithm that moves through a graph and find the leaves and articulation points of a given graph.
+Small and simple algorithm that finds the leaves and articulation points of a given graph.

 The Graph2014.java already includes 3 graphs that can be used to test the algorithm.
 Those can be edited so you can try it with different graph configurations.